-- conduct a comprehensive toxic use audit; - adopt a toxics use accounting system identifying toxics use and waste management, including liability and compliance costs; - develop employee training and awareness programs for the purpose of including them in the toxic use reduction planning process; and - identify technically and economically practicable toxic use reduction and hazardous waste reduction options.
+- conduct a comprehensive toxic use audit;

+- adopt a toxics use accounting system identifying toxics use and waste management, including liability and compliance costs;

-In terms of enforcement, there is no judicial enforcement mechanism or civil penalties for failure to submit reduction plans.
+- develop employee training and awareness programs for the purpose of including them in the toxic use reduction planning process; and penalties for failure to submit reduction plans.
 However, the state agency has the discretion to hold a public hearing on the plan, thereby allowing public exposure to encourage compliance.